 Acetonitrile is a nitrile which is a hydrogen cyanide where the hydrogen (H) is replaced by a methyl group (-CH3).

 Acetonitrile is a volatile organic compound.
 It is also called Cyanomethane or Methanecarbonitrile.
 The chemical formula of Acetonitrile is C2H3N.

-Cyanomethane is a limpid liquid which has no colour which has an aromatic odor.
+Cyanomethane is a limpid liquid which has no colour which has an aromatic odour.
 It has a flash point value of 42°F and is less dense when compared to water.
-Its vapors are denser when compared to air.
+Its vapours are denser when compared to air.
 Methanecarbonitrile has a burning sweetish taste and is readily soluble in water.
 It functions as a polar aprotic solvent and is an aliphatic nitrile.

 Properties of Acetonitrile – C2H3N

 |Molecular Weight of Acetonitrile||41.053 g/mol|